sedatmertk/sedatmertk/README.md

 And also make people understand the academics ethic when they're on computer.
 Significant geographies have uneducated people/developers like hackers, stealers of ideas of projects, using the free-shared articles to make money.
 These are the informations and aspects of mine shared with you.

-For a person who uses GIT Bash on his other account, I had plenty of bad economical and psychological conditions to focus on my matters.
+For a person who uses GIT Bash on his other account, I had plenty of bad conditions to focus on my matters.

 I also quited my department of energy.
 I am now challenging to get certificates in business-technology-online certifications via skill platforms.
 There is no department or education program that I have settled in.
 I have a few contacts to be my guides.